up

 Initiatives

-• Provide $59.8 million in resources for the Montgomery Housing Initiative Fund to continue various programs and projects dedicated to creating and preserving affordable housing and related services.
-The funding will provide for the renovation of distressed housing, creation of housing units for special needs residents, rental assistance and rapid rehousing, homeless prevention and relocation assistance, homeowner downpayment assistance, home accessibility rehabilitation, services to the Building Neighborhoods to Call Home, and Housing First programs, and the creation of mixed-income housing.
+• Allocate $52.3 million to the Montgomery Housing Initiative Fund to sustain programs and projects dedicated to developing and preserving affordable housing and related services.
+This funding will support renovation of distressed housing, development of units for residents with special needs, rental assistance and rapid rehousing initiatives, homelessness prevention and relocation assistance, homeowner downpayment assistance and counseling, home accessibility improvements, services under the Building Neighborhoods to Call Home and Housing First programs, and the development of mixed-income housing.

-• Provide $2.3 million in the Housing Initiative Fund to support leveraging additional resources for the Housing Production Fund.
+• Provide $7.07 million in the Housing Initiative Fund for required debt service to support leveraging additional resources for the Housing Production Fund, which finances construction of mixed-income, mixed-use developments.

-• Continue funding to support the Rental Housing Division in implementing and executing rent stabilization mandates, ensuring landlords can gain a fair return on their investment, and effectively providing needed services for tenants through the collaboration between the Rent Stabilization Program and the Office of Landlord and Tenant Affairs.
+• Continue funding to support the Rental Housing Division in administering rent stabilization mandates, ensuring landlords receive a fair return on investment while strengthening tenant services through coordination between the Rent Stabilization Program and the Office of Landlord and Tenant Affairs.

 anchor